MARINE RADIO CHANNELS

 This repeater provides good coverage of the Sunshine Coast region and Sandy Straits

-This repeater provides good coverage of Moreton Bay, Gold Coast & Sunshine Coast regions, and the Brisbane River up to the Ipswich region
+This repeater provides excellent coverage of Moreton Bay, Gold & Sunshine Coast regions, Brisbane River upstream to Ipswich Region

-This repeater is located at Stapylton and provides good coverage from Moreton Bay south to the Gold Coast region
+This repeater is located at Stapylton and provides good coverage from Southern Moreton Bay to the Gold Coast region

 27 MHz Marine